project-chip/connectedhomeip/docs/guides/chip_tool_guide.md

     Can be set to `null`.
 -   _<user-status\>_ can be set to `null` or to one of the following values:

-    -   `0` (`Available`) - This status indicates that the given user slot is available for modification on the device.
     -   `1` (`OccupiedEnabled`) - This status indicates that the given user slot is used and active.
     -   `3` (`OccupiedDisabled`) - This status indicates that the given user